Grace Is Gone: Plot

 Stanley Phillips is a middle-aged Army veteran in Chicago caring for his two daughters, 12-year-old Heidi and 8-year-old Dawn, while his wife, Grace, serves in Iraq.
-One morning, two Army officers visit his home and inform him that Grace has been killed in combat.
+One morning, two Army casualty notification officers visit his home and inform him that Grace has been killed in combat.

 In shock, Stanley dreads having to tell his daughters of their mother's death.
 When they come home from school, he tries to take them out to dinner and tell them afterward.
 Unable to, he instead spontaneously decides to take them on a road trip to Enchanted Gardens, a Florida theme park that the girls have been wanting to visit.

 That evening, Stanley calls their home to hear Grace's voice on their answering machine.
-The following morning, they arrive at his mother's house, who is out.
-Instead they find Stanley's younger brother, John.
+The following morning, they arrive at the house of Stanley's mother, who is out, where they instead find his younger brother, John.
 Stanley encourages the three to go out to lunch.
 During their absence, he finally breaks down and cries himself to sleep.
 Upon returning, John receives a call from a family friend expressing their condolences for Grace's death.
 He angrily confronts his brother, demanding to know why he hasn't told the girls or anyone.
 Stanley rushes off, saying he will eventually.

 The trio leave and later that day, stay at a motel.
 While Stanley is out of the room, Heidi calls her school to inform them that she and Dawn will be out for a few days.
 She notices her principal seems unusually sympathetic.
 The following afternoon at a gas station, Stanley calls their answering machine again, leaving a message saying he wished it'd been him that'd been deployed instead of Grace.
 Heidi asks who he was speaking to and grows suspicious after Stanley tells her he was talking to her teacher at the school.

 That evening, the three arrive at Enchanted Gardens.
 At their hotel, Heidi calls home and hears Stanley's message to Grace, growing even more suspicious.
 The next day, the three spend their time at the park, having the most fun since Grace departed for Iraq.
 Stanley is reluctant to leave as he knows he will then have to tell them of Grace's death.
 He takes the girls to a nearby beach and finally informs them that Grace has died.
 The three embrace and mourn her as the sun sets.

 Heidi writes a eulogy and reads it aloud at Grace's funeral.
 The film's final scene is of Stanley, Heidi and Dawn at her grave.